-French Canadian tourists are all over Dairy Belle every time that I’ve eaten there.
-If they’re here, that must mean only one thing; the poutine brought them.
+Every time I’ve eaten there, French Canadian tourists are all over Dairy Belle (312 E Dania Beach Boulevard, Dania Beach).
+So If they’re here, that must mean only one thing; the poutine brought them.

 Poutine is a Canadian dish with three components: fries, cheese curds, and brown gravy.
 You can mostly find poutine in the Northern United States, and there’s the U.S. version called Disco Fries with mozzarella replacing the cheese curds.

-The poutine was great, the curds were squeaky, the gravy was thickish, and the fries were fried perfectly.
-If they switched to fresh-cut potatoes, then this poutine would be off the charts.
+The poutine was great.
+The curds were squeaky, the gravy thickish, and the fries perfectly fried.
+If they switched to fresh-cut potatoes, this poutine would be off the charts.

-And how was the Ice Cream?
+And how was the Ice Cream at Dairy Belle?
 How would I know?
-I didn’t have any, lol
+I didn’t have any, lol.